NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Principles of Good Programming.md

 	+ late binding, shift binding time to later
 	+ prioritize composition over inheritance
 		+ inheritance is hard to understand
-		+ however, not everything in same class $\Rightarrow$ Open Closed principle
+		+ however, not everything in same class
+			+ Open/Closed principle
-	+ inversion of control??
+	+ inversion of control?
 		+ Hollywood principle: "Don't call us, we call you!"
-		+ single direction communication?
+		+ high level uses low level, not the other way aroun
 + Usability and Simplicity
 	+ keep everything simple
 		+ single responsibility